 First, consider which airport you want to fly into in Australia.
 I would recommend Melbourne if you want to go to Tasmania, as it's closer and the flight from Melbourne to Hobart (?) will be cheaper than from Sydney.
 Most international legs from the USA to Australia are the same price to both Melbourne and Sydney, so it makes sense to fly to Melbourne.
 Also, Melbourne's international and domestic airport terminals are walking distance, whereas in Sydney you'll have to catch a bus between the terminals and you'll have to pay for this.

 For flights from the USA to Australia, check mobissimo.com which will search all the major airlines and find you the cheapest fare.

 For domestic flights from Melbourne to Tasmania, you've got either Virgin Blue (www.virginblue.com.au) or Jetstar (www.jetstar.com) as the cheapest carriers.
 From Melbourne to Hobart a good fare would be anywhere from $50AUD to $120AUD.
 Make sure you add on a luggage allowance or you'll be in for a nasty charge at the check in counter!

-Also on the return flight, give yourself plenty of time between your flight to Melbourne and to the USA as often the cheap carriers sometimes 'bump' flights and you wouldn't want to miss your international departure! over 7 years ago
+Also on the return flight, give yourself plenty of time between your flight to Melbourne and to the USA as often the cheap carriers sometimes 'bump' flights and you wouldn't want to miss your international departure! almost 8 years ago